 - Students having difficulty with the content of a particular course are encouraged to take advantage of the tutoring available for that course.
-Course instructors will refer students to the specialized tutoring available and/or visit the Nancy Thompson Library Learning Commons for additional, extensive tutorial services. - Students with multiple class absences or missing assignments should speak with their course instructor to see if there is an opportunity to make up any of the work missed. - For multiple absences and/or lateness for a course, students should evaluate any on-going circumstances that are causing the problem i.e., transportation and parking issues, work schedule, etc. Any adjustments that seem necessary to ensure attendance can be made.
-Remember that poor attendance is often the primary reason students earn poor or failing grades. - Students should meet with their faculty advisor, or a Student Success and Retention staff member (in CAS 123) to discuss academic success strategies and academic support services that can help improve their grades. - In some cases, students may elect to withdraw from classes based on their academic early alert/midterm progress report.
+Course instructors will refer students to the specialized tutoring available and/or visit the Nancy Thompson Library Learning Commons for additional, extensive tutorial services. - Students with multiple class absences or missing assignments should speak with their course instructor to see if there is an opportunity to make up any of the work missed. - For multiple absences and/or lateness for a course, students should evaluate any on-going circumstances that are causing the problem-i.e., transportation and parking issues, work schedule, etc. Any adjustments that seem necessary to ensure attendance can be made.
+Remember that poor attendance is often the primary reason students earn poor or failing grades. - Students should meet with their faculty advisor, or a CAPS staff member to discuss academic success strategies and academic support services that can help improve their grades. - In some cases, students may elect to withdraw from classes based on their academic early alert/midterm progress report.
 Keep in mind that course schedule changes may have financial aid implications.
 Students are encouraged to speak with their faculty instructor, faculty advisor, Student Accounting, and a financial aid representative before withdrawing from any classes.
-The last day to withdraw from a course(s) with a mark of "W" and no refund is published in the Academic Calendar on the Registrar's webpage for each semester. - Students needing additional information about grading policies and procedures should meet with their faculty advisor, Executive Director/Chairperson or a Student Success and Retention staff member to discuss such matters as minimum acceptable grades, special grade requirements of the intended major, GPA calculation, and/or the serious implications of earning failing grades.
+The last day to withdraw from a course(s) with a mark of "W" and no refund is published in the Academic Calendar on the Registrar's webpage for each semester. - Students needing additional information about grading policies and procedures should meet with their faculty advisor, Executive Director/Chairperson or a CAPS staff member to discuss such matters as minimum acceptable grades, special grade requirements of the intended major, GPA calculation, and/or the serious implications of earning failing grades.
 If a required course is failed, the course must be repeated.
 A pattern of failing grades can lead to academic probation/dismissal and/or loss of financial aid eligibility.

 Kean University is dedicated to supporting students to succeed in their courses.
-The University offices/programs that can provide assistance and guidance include the faculty advisor, Executive Director/Chairperson, the Student Success and Retention Office, the Counseling Center, and (as applicable) the EEO, EPIC, ESL, PASSPORT, Spanish Speaking Programs, and Veterans' Student Services.
-Students not sure where to go for assistance or information should be referred to the office of Student Success and Retention (in CAS 123 or call 908-737-0323).
+The University offices/programs that can provide assistance and guidance include the faculty advisor, Executive Director/Chairperson, the Center for Advising, Persistence, and Success, the Counseling Center, and (as applicable) the EOF, EPIC, ESL, PASSPORT, Spanish Speaking/SUPERA Programs, and Veterans' Student Services.
+Students not sure where to go for assistance or information should be referred to the Center for Advising, Persistence, and Success.